Shinmera/3d-vectors/README.md

     (vec 0 0 0)

-Vectors always use a triplet of `float`s.
+Vectors always use `float`s.
 All operations should accept `real` numbers though, for convenience.
 All vector operations will return a `vec` and are prefixed with a `v` to allow importing of the package.

     (v+ 1 2 3 (vec 4 5 6))